harens/action-macports-bump/README.md

 * Add __support for generating binary packages__ that do not require MacPorts on the target system via `sudo port mpkg/mdmg`.
 Although this is feasible and [well documented](https://guide.macports.org/chunked/using.binaries.html), the issue with this is that it might be hard to generalise this process for many ports and it would make the action much slower.
 * Include an __updating dependencies__ feature that could be useful for Go and Cargo packages in particular.
 This could make use of tools such as [go2port](https://github.com/amake/go2port).
+* Add an option to manually set the commit email address so as to __reduce the number of scopes__ required.

 ## Acknowledgements

 This project was inspired by [dawidd6/action-homebrew-bump-formula](https://github.com/dawidd6/action-homebrew-bump-formula), a similar GitHub Action for Homebrew.

 [GiovanniBussi/macports-ci](https://github.com/GiovanniBussi/macports-ci) also made setting up MacPorts on the fly much simpler.
 It worked flawlessly and had many advanced flags that were very useful.

+## Notice of Non-Affiliation and Disclaimer

+This project is not affiliated, associated, authorized, endorsed by, or in any way officially connected with the MacPorts Project, or any of its subsidiaries or its affiliates.
+The official MacPorts Project website can be found at <https://www.macports.org>.

+The name MacPorts as well as related names, marks, emblems and images are registered trademarks of their respective owners.